Frequently asked questions about Side by Side

 Side by Side is an online peer support community where you can talk openly about your feelings and your experiences with people who are experiencing the same.
 It’s a safe space where you can share as much as you feel comfortable with, where you can find out more about other people’s experiences and learn from them.

 And you can give back.
-As a peer supporter, you’ll find huge value by giving back to others and supporting them through their tough times.
-Whether you know it or not, just listening and being there for someone else can make a huge difference in their life.
+As a peer supporter, you’ll find huge value by giving back to others and supporting them through their own tough times.
+Whether you know it or not, just listening and being there for someone else can make a huge difference to their life.

 Yes!
 Everyone is welcome.
 There is no right or wrong to how or what you’re feeling or what you want to say.
 You don’t need skills or qualifications.
 Just the ability to share and listen with empathy.